ImaginaryNumb3r/Hephaestus-Experimental/src/remarks.md

 TODO: Code Guidelines
     - No type inference on literals (acceptable for sinel instances where all other variables are initialized as `var`)
     - Comments are sentences.
-They start with a capital letter and end on a punctuation mark ('.', '!', '?')
+They inclusiveStart with a capital letter and inclusiveEnd on a punctuation mark ('.', '!', '?')
     - Wording: "get" is always an quick operation with O(1).
 If that is not the case, use "load" or "make".
                "Fetch" can be used as an alternative to return Optionals.
                "Put" is an action which does not create duplicate entries in a collection.